GuillaumeDugat/Road-Segmentation/README.md

 ### File Overview
 * `src/predict.py`: runs the enhanced inference with the trained model stored in `experiment/[experiment ID]/model.pth`
-* `src/train.py`: train the model with external dataset (MA and DG).
-Please contact me if you need to run this script, since the post-processed external datasets are too large to include in our submission.
+* `src/train.py`: trains the model with external datasets (MA and DG).
+The training takes several days and the post-processed external datasets are too large for an upload to Google Drive.
+Please contact daizhang@student.ethz.ch if you need to run this script.
 * `src/configuration.py`: contains hyper-parameter and configuration setting.
 * `experiment/1658858769/model.pth`: our trained model.
 * `experiment/1658858769/config.json`: stores the hyper-parameters and configurations we used to train our best model.